How Ethernet Switches Work: MAC Address Learning and Frame Forwarding

 -

-❌ "Flooding is the same as broadcasting." → Flooding is limited to a single switch; broadcasting sends frames to all devices on a network (e.g., ARP requests).
+❌ "Flooding is the same as broadcasting." → Flooding is limited to a single switch; broadcasting sends frames to all devices on the network.

 -